 ¬ Nora Heinisch

-Why can’t I hold all these projections? is an ongoing visual investigation in which artist Nora Heinisch reflects on women and identity.
-In the margin between video work and photography, the constantly growing number of videos shows the intricate process of becoming the image of a woman.
-Depictions of role models: Celebrities, stereotypical brides, mothers, housewives … are literally projected onto the bodies of other women, who try to fit themselves into the projected ones.
-The intersection between the still and moving image provides the viewer with a choreography of women trying to fit into beauty and role standards.
-With its deep, rhythmic, heart-like echoes, the sound piece which accompanies the video surrounds the viewer, making the experience hypnotizing.
+Why can’t I hold all these projections? is an ongoing visual investigation, in which artist Nora Heinisch reflects on women and identity.
+Somewhere between video work and photography, the constantly growing number of videos shows the intricate process of becoming the image of a woman.
+Depictions of role models: Celebrities, cliché brides, mothers, housewives and so on are projected onto the bodies of other women, who try to fit themselves into the projected images.
+The merging of the still and moving image provides the viewer with a choreography of women trying to fit into beauty and prescripted roles.
+With its deep, rhythmic, heartbeat-like echoes, the sound piece which accompanies the video surrounds the viewer, creating a hypnotizing experience.

-This visual riddle shows the process of literally becoming an image and makes us think about the constant pressure of society’s expectations towards women: of having to represent oneself rather than being allowed to simply be.
+This visual riddle shows the process of literally becoming an image and evokes the constant pressure of society’s expectations towards women: of having to represent oneself rather than being allowed to simply be.

 Maria G. Latorre